 Additional remarks with respect to scenario 1:

 Non-specific SRD regulation with several medium access options may be implemented (e.g. DCS, SRD LDC); DECT can always use core band for RFP beacons (see remarks below for scenario 2).
 Considerable SRD information is available from ECC Reports 182, 189 and 200 dealing with UHF SRDs.
-[It is assumed that ]Information in these reports [could be taken] is taken into account to investigate SRD spectrum access options concerning parameters such as emission levels, duty cycle restriction.
+Information in these reports is taken into account to investigate SRD spectrum access options concerning parameters such as emission levels, duty cycle restriction.
 It has been noted that many SRD application fields are actually fixed installed applications such as home automation, many M2M applications, metering applications, alarms installations;

-Possibilities for 2 010 - 2 020 MHz sharing with PMSE [should be] is investigated, in order to identify if PMSE could possibly be allowed; in this respect, [it has to be highlighted that SE7] particular CEPT studies point out that “Co-channel and adjacent operation of DA2GC RL and PMSE (CCL, MVL and PVL) is not feasible due to the exceeding of the protection criterion of the PMSE Rx.”; to overcome this difficulty, it [might be] is investigated if it is necessary to restrict cordless cameras and portable video links use to indoor only;
+Possibilities for 2 010 - 2 020 MHz sharing with PMSE is investigated, in order to identify if PMSE could possibly be allowed; in this respect, particular CEPT studies point out that “Co-channel and adjacent operation of DA2GC RL and PMSE (CCL, MVL and PVL) is not feasible due to the exceeding of the protection criterion of the PMSE Rx.”; to overcome this difficulty, it is investigated if it is necessary to restrict cordless cameras and portable video links use to indoor only;

 There may be PMSE applications (video as well as audio) with indoor usage scenario such as intercoms and conference systems that can make use of 2010-2020 MHz in case of a usage restriction.
 It was noted that ETSI is developing ETSI SRDocs for such applications.